 But Stage 32 is not only about networking, it’s also very much about education.
 Years back, when I was looking for some screenwriting guidance, I was amazed to see find such a lack of quality education and, for that matter, educators, online.
 I had my fill of unqualified instructors doling out either base or simply incorrect information.
 It became my mission to rectify the situation and to give creatives around the globe access to top-notch education.
 I couldn’t be more proud to have accomplished just that.

-Today, Stage 32 works with over 400 industry executives and has been recognized by Forbes magazine as the leading source for educating film, television and theater creatives through our Next Level webinars, classes and labs.
-Further, in 2013, we acquired The Happy Writers, which provides screenwriters access to producers, directors of development, managers and agents.
-The Stage 32 Happy Writers not only provides writers the opportunity to pitch to executives, but also provides education by providing feedback on the pitch and, if requested, on their screenplay.
-To date, over 200 writers have been signed, sold, optioned or staffed through the service.
+Today, Stage 32 works with over 600 industry executives and has been recognized by Forbes magazine as the leading source for educating film, television and new media creatives through our Next Level webinars, classes and labs.
+Further, Stage 32 Script Services provides access to producers, directors of development, managers and agents.
+Stage 32 Script Services works with hundreds of industry professionals to provide feedback on scripts through script coverage, pitching, consultations and the Stage 32 Writers' Room.
+To date, over 500 writers have been signed, sold, optioned or staffed by meeting through the platform.